Exec

 Log files for an exec running on the local machine are written to $HOME/.jumppad/logs/exec_[name].log

-and the rendered script can be found in the jumppad temp directory $HOME/.jumppad/tmp/exec[name].sh
+and the rendered script can be found in the jumppad temp directory $HOME/.jumppad/tmp/exec[name].sh.

 Remote execution